MSC program contractor · Starship family

 SOLARCOM

 KerbalX won SOLARCOM against KOEING's LLS-2 bid.
 Both SOLARCOM nodes are on station in solar orbit, whispering to something we are not allowed to name yet.
-Headcanon extension: KerbalX operates the relays under a joint-use charter — NASA owns the objective, we own the bus, and the downlink menus still say "TBD."
+KerbalX operates the relays under a joint-use charter — NASA owns the objective, we own the bus, and the downlink menus still say "TBD."

 MunShot posture